English Language Proficiency

 The following are Senate requirements for the Faculty of Education.

-(b.) they have studied full-time for at least three years (or equivalent in part-time studies) in an accredited university where the language of instruction and of examinations was English and which was located in a country where the first language is English.
+(b.) provide documentation confirming at least three years of full-time study (or equivalent in part-time studies) in an accredited university where the language of instruction and of examinations was English and which was located in a country where the first language is English.
 (For applicants to the DipEd program, the equivalent amount of time at an accredited college where the language of instruction and of examination was English and which was located in a country where the first language is English will be accepted upon approval of the Dean.)

 - Test of Oral Proficiency (TOP) showing a minimum score of 7 and Test of Written English (TOW) with a minimum score of 3;

-- TOEFL with a score of 580 paper based; 250 computer-based including a minimum score of 55 on the Test of Spoken English (TSE); and a total score of 103 internet-based including a speaking score of 25 and a writing score of 25 (for admission in 2013, speaking and writing scores must be 28);
+- TOEFL with a score of 580 paper based; 250 computer-based including a minimum score of 55 on the Test of Spoken English (TSE); and a total score of 103 internet-based including a speaking score of 28 and a writing score of 28;

 - MELAB (Michigan English Language Assessment Battery) with a minimum score of 90 and at least 4 on the oral interview;